 What is Sukuk?

-Sukuk (Islamic bond or “Sharia-compliant” bond) is an Islamic financial certificate that represents the portion of ownership in a portfolio of eligible existing or future assets.
+Sukuk (Islamic bond or “Sharia-compliant” bond) is an Islamic financial certificate that represents a portion of ownership in a portfolio of eligible existing or future assets.
 They can be considered as an Islamic version of conventional bonds.

 Sharia (Islamic law) prohibits lending with interest payments (riba), which is considered usurious and exploitative in nature.
-Thus, the bonds are forbidden in Islamic finance.
+Thus, bonds are forbidden in Islamic finance.

 Sukuk vs. Bonds

 Sukuk is an alternative to conventional bonds.
 Islamic and conventional bonds share the following characteristics:

 - Investors receive a stream of payments: Conventional bonds provide investors with interest payments, while Sukuk allows investors to receive profit generated by the underlying asset.

 - Less risky investments than equity: Sukuk and bonds are considered less risky investments relative to equities.